DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 }
 ```

-Finally, we need to setup on our **Auth0 account** the **authorized callback Urls**, this is found in your Dashboard > Settings section and should point to your Web applications running domain, if you are trying it locally, remember to add a line for http://localhost too along with your deployed domain:
+Finally, we need to set up in our **Auth0 account** the **authorized callback URLs**, this is found in your Dashboard > Settings section and should point to your Web applications running domain; if you are trying it locally, remember to add a line for http://localhost too along with your deployed domain:

 ![Configuring Auth0 Callback Urls](https://cdn.auth0.com/blog/aspnet-core-web-apis/auth0callback.PNG)